SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch2_SQLite_Overview.md

    > [File locking in Linux](https://gavv.net/articles/file-locks/)

+   SQLite uses **POSIX record locks**, which can not be used to sync multiple threads.

 ## 2.2.5 Working with multiple databases
 ## 2.2.6 Working with transactions
 ## 2.2.7 Working with a catalog